How Long to Keep Financial Documents: A Simple Guide

 Keep records related to your purchase of an investment for several years after the investment is sold.
 This is especially important for tax purposes and in case of an audit, especially when calculating capital gains and losses.

-According to credit monitor Experian, bank statements should be kept for at least seven years.
+According to credit monitor Experian, bank statements should be kept for at least seven years if you’ve used your statement to support information you’ve included in your tax return.
 Again, they may be needed for tax purposes, and they also help verify your account history and ensure there are no unauthorized transactions.

-By the same logic, old checkbooks should be kept for at least seven years.
+By the same logic, old checkbooks should be kept for at least 1 year/7 years with provisions.
 Checkbooks can help verify payments and resolve any financial disputes.

 Household bills, such as utility or credit card bills, and receipts for minor purchases generally only need to be kept until you deal with them.
 Once you have verified that the bill is correct and the payment has been processed, you can dispose of them.
 However, there are two caveats: If you use them to support tax deductions, keep them with your tax return documents.
 And keep receipts for items that are still under warranty.